harbidel/cu-cat/doc/encoding.rst

 normalized into a small number of well-identified form, if they have typos, or if there are too many categories.

-Skrub provides encoders that represent well open-ended strings or dirty categories, eg to replace :class:`~sklearn.preprocessing.OneHotEncoder`:
+cu_cat provides encoders that represent well open-ended strings or dirty categories, eg to replace :class:`~sklearn.preprocessing.OneHotEncoder`:

 * :class:`GapEncoder`: infers latent categories and represent the data on